elkcityhazard/andrew-mccall-hugo/content/blog/2026/08/golang-how-to-test-slog-logger/index.md

 `logger := NewLogger(os.Stdout,slog.LevelInfo)`

+This is great for production because it is flexible and maintainable.
+For testing, it works well, too, because we can now pass in a `bytes.Buffer` as the writer and easily access it's content.

-But in testing we can write the following unit test:
+For testing,  we can write the following unit test:

 ```
 func Test_NewLogger(t *testing.T) {